 All that water has to come from somewhere, and it shouldn't be surprising to learn that there are a lot of places around the world that are literally drying up (like the Aral Sea, seen here).
 It's never been harder to be a large body of water.
-In the face of warming temperatures caused by climate change on top of the strong and increased demand placed on supply by human needs, some of the world's largest lakes, rivers and seas are growing smaller with every season.
+In the face of warming temperatures caused by climate change on top of increased demand, some of the world's largest lakes, rivers and seas are growing smaller with every season.

 When we use more water than is naturally put back into the system, we draw down the overall supply.
-That simple equation is the brutal reality for seven of the following dried up lakes, rivers and seas.
-(Text: Shea Gunther)
+That simple equation is the brutal reality the following dried up lakes, rivers and seas.